A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules: The Schemes

 We still use $p^{m}_{i, j}, N^m_j, \overline{N}^m, H^m_j$ when discussing the properties that the $v$-SI scheme and the $v$-FI scheme have in common (like the conservation and positivity preserving property).

 It is worth noting that, in (\ref{aiChucap+Ob}), the flux-shift part is $\overline N ^{m+1}$ for both the $v$-SI and $v$-FI construction of the scheme.
 This is an apparently small but important difference from the scheme proposed in \cite{JH19}.
-This difference will be proved to make the scheme (unconditionally) positivity preserving for all $\varepsilon$ and $\Delta v$, which means a substantial improvement of the scheme's stability.
+This difference will be proved to make the scheme (unconditionally) positivity preserving for all $\varepsilon$ and $\Delta v$.